 High Performance Computing (HPC) technologies have come a long ways in recent years.
 Gone are the days of “Supercomputers” being “big iron” or “mainframe” computers with many processors all sharing the same memory in shared memory parallel (SMP).
 Now, more than ever, researchers are using HPC Clusters (HPCC) for their parallel HPC applications.

 For a full HPC solution, you not only need the server computing nodes, but you need the low latency networking, the rack enclosure infrastructure, power, potentially liquid cooling, and a cluster management software.
-Designing a supercomputer is not always as simple as one may think.
+Building a supercomputer is not always as simple as one may think.
 You have to ask questions such as if utilizing NVIDIA GPUs would be beneficial.
 Which high speed low latency networking should you use?
 How many CPU cores and how much memory per node should I have?
 Which CPUs give the best memory and bus speeds?
 Do I need CPU cache for my jobs?
 Should I use the Cloud instead?
 How about a high availability cluster or AMD solutions?
 Do I need a parallel filesystem?
 There are so many out there.
 Would LTS Lustre or even GPFS be right for me?
 What is ZFS?
-A complete system design is what Aspen Systems is known for.
+A complete system architecture is what Aspen Systems is known for.
 A cluster of high performance computers working together also requires maintenance, support and our Engineers are experts in this field.